 Prior to his death, Clovis decided that he wanted to be buried in Paris.
 He was believed to be buried in the Abbaye Sainte-Geneviève de Paris, next to the tomb of Saint Genevieve.
 Today, it is part of the famous Parisian high school Henri IV.

 Subsequent excavations at the abbey have not shown any tombs from the Merovingian era, so it is possible they were evacuated at some point during Paris’s long history.
-However, the shrine of Saint Genevieve can be found in St Etienne du Mont Church in Paris.
+However, the shrine of Saint Genevieve can be found in Eglise St. Etienne du Mont church in Paris.

 By deciding to be interred in Paris, Clovis I gave the city a symbolic weight.
 When his grandchildren divided royal power, Paris still regarded as as a joint property and a symbol of the Merovingian dynasty, adding to the city’s importance.